MINI Countryman hatchback

 "The biggest MINI yet is still undoubtedly a MINI, boasting a fun driving experience and stylish retro cabin.
 It's still not the most practical crossover in the world, though."

-The first four-door MINI, the MINI Countryman, has introduced a little extra practicality into MINI's usual blend of fun and driver appeal.
-The Countryman's dimensions offer prospective buyers a new MINI that can seat four adults in relative comfort and take their luggage in the usefully sized (if not exactly enormous) boot, too – which is a first in the MINI range.
-You can get MINI's first foray into the crossover market with either two or four-wheel drive, with the latter giving the Countryman some limited off-road capability.
+The Countryman comes with either two or four-wheel drive, with the latter giving the car some basic off-road ability.
 More unusually, the Countryman can be chosen with either a four or five-seat interior layout.
-We’d recommend the five-seat model, but the four-seater does offer individual sliding rear seats that usefully open up extra space in the boot, which will be appealing for big shoppers.
-And while it is by no means a cheap car, the Countryman does offer a luxurious high-end alternative to other crossovers such as the Nissan Qashqai or Skoda Yeti.
-The MINI Countryman is available in six main specifications – the entry-level One, then the Cooper, Cooper S, Cooper D, Cooper SD and top-of-the-range performance-focused MINI Countryman John Cooper Works.
+We’d actually go for the five-seat model, but the four-seater does offer individual sliding rear seats that can be used to open up extra space in the boot, which should be appealing for those who regularly fill their cars with luggage or shopping.
+It's quite an expensive car, but offers a luxurious, premium alternative to crossover rivals such as the Nissan Qashqai or Skoda Yeti.
+The MINI Countryman comes in six main specifications – the entry-level One, then the Cooper, Cooper S, Cooper D, Cooper SD and the top-of-the-range performance-focused MINI Countryman John Cooper Works (JCW).

-Given how expensive they are to buy, it's surprising that all MINIs offer decent fuel economy across the range - and the Countryman carries on the tradition.
-The Diesel Cooper D and One D models return 64.2mpg in fuel economy, boosted in part by stop-start technology that switches off the engine when the car is stopped in traffic.
-Unlike the MINI hatchback, none of the Countryman models qualify for free road tax because of the car's extra weight and the option of a four-wheel-drive system, but the diesels engines are cheap to tax at £30 per year anyway.
-Running costs over its “new car” lifetime will definitely be low, but we’d still recommend MINI's TLC package, which offers three services over five years for only £200, which should add up to a considerable saving for many owners.
+You actually get reasonable fuel economy across the MINI range, and the Countryman's Cooper D and One D diesel models return 64.2mpg in combined fuel economy, thanks in part to stop-start technology that switches off the engine when the car is stationary in traffic.
+However, none of the Countryman models qualify for free road tax because of the car's extra weight and the option of a four-wheel-drive system.
+The diesels are still cheap to tax though, costing £30 per year.

 Interior & comfort